-I used New Zealand Green Shell Mussels for this mussels with garlic butter recipe as I can buy them frozen in the half shell.
+I used New Zealand Green Shell Mussels for this mussels with garlic butter recipe.
+I am so lucky I can buy them frozen in the half shell.
 A lot of locations claim a have the best mussels in the world.
 The New Zealand Green Shell mussels are certainly up there with the best.
 They have a sweet flavour and a delicate, tender, and juicy texture.
 If you cannot find them in your local supermarket, they are available online.
 As a last resort, use the best mussels you can find.

 Mussels grilled with roast garlic butter